The bad news: Most people will experience some form of culture shock.

 Steps to Overcome "Culture Shock"

 If your are sent abroad by your company, most large businesses already have a detailed plan.
-They will often have established benefits to facilitate the move (company housing or agent, language classes, cover moving costs), as well as a guide or adviser to help answer questions and make you comfortable in your new home.
-Confirm these details in your negotiations and confirm them in writing in the contract.
+They will often have established benefits to facilitate the move (company housing or agent, language classes, cover moving costs), as well as a guide or advisor to help answer questions and make you comfortable in your new home.
+Confirm these details in your negotiations and contract and then use them!
+These resources and support systems can really help.

 Establish a time line considering your work requirements and children's school schedule.
 In some areas, it may also be beneficial to consider the time of year.
 There is nothing quite like moving to Moscow in December during a snowstorm!